ZabeMath/CASIOSpoof/README.md

-# CasioSpoof
+# CASIOSpoof

-CasioSpoof is a small Add-In for the CASIO fx-9860G series, which allows to spoof the "Initialize All" reset screen.
+CASIOSpoof is a small Add-In for the CASIO fx-9860G series, which allows to spoof the "Initialize All" reset screen.